Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Introduction

 Single-cell MOT-based sources typically provide sub-Doppler transverse cooling, but their longitudinal temperature remains on the order of tens of millikelvin \cite{Dieckmann1998,Arlt1998,Camposeo2001,Schoser2002,Kohel2003,Xie2022,Park2012,Wang2024,Kellogg2012,Wang2003,Wang2011}.
 A broad longitudinal velocity distribution reduces interferometric contrast, especially under high rotation rates where velocity-dependent phases or scale-factor instabilities accumulate \cite{Black2020,Narducci2022}.
 Continuous multi-stage cooling approaches provide further longitudinal cooling \cite{Domenico2011,Kwolek2020}, but compactness remains a central challenge for deployable systems.

 In this work, we demonstrate and characterize a compact single-cell continuous atomic-beam source with simultaneous 3D cooling.
 By combining a 2D MOT with an off-axis moving OM (two pairs of counterpropagating laser beams intersecting at an angle relative to the extraction axis), we obtain a high-flux beam with significantly reduced longitudinal temperature compared to conventional MOT-based sources.
 This off-axis OM geometry, implemented via custom in-vacuum mirrors with an integrated beam-output aperture, eliminates pushing-beam light shifts and suppresses fluorescence leakage, thereby minimizing decoherence.
-Light shifts and decoherence are further evaluated using continuous Raman–Ramsey interferometry.
+Light shifts and decoherence are further evaluated using continuous Raman-Ramsey interferometry.
 Compactness is achieved through permanent magnets and an integrated opto-mechanical design.
+Compared with previous efforts employing two-stage cooling to realize a three-dimensionally cooled atomic beam \cite{Black2020,Kwolek2020,Kwolek2022}, our single-cell source achieves full three-dimensional cooling within a single spatial region and features intrinsically ultra-low light shifts.
 These advances establish a pathway toward practical, high-performance continuous cold-atom beam sources suited for field-deployable interferometers and clocks.